enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/VersionControl/git-rebase.md

 ## Interactive Mode

+Interactive rebase allows to ______ commit

+- squash
+- drop
+- pick

 enter interactive mode

 ```sh
 git rebase -i <commit>
 ```

-en editor will be fired up with all commit in your current branch
+An editor will be fired up with all commit in your current branch

 the file looks like